-LOOK AT THE LADY WITH THE SILVER ON HER CANE MY MAMA WON'T LET ME SAY HER NAME LA PREMIER, LA PREMIER GET ON BACK TO WHERE YOU LAY
+LOOK AT THE LADY WITH THE SILVER ON HER CANE

+MY MAMA WON'T LET ME SAY HER NAME

+LA PREMIER, LA PREMIER

+GET ON BACK TO WHERE YOU LAY

 (La Premier's response to the lust of the men and the outrage and ill-hidden envy of the women is an arrogant seductive dance which challenges them all.
-During the dance, Beau junps in to do a few steps with La Premier.
-Johnny quicky pulls him away.
+During the dance, Beau jumps in to do a few steps with La Premier.
+Johnny quickly pulls him away.
 Omar mimics them all.
 The women snatch away children and some exit in a huff.
-La Premier is sauntering about, choosing goods from a stall.
-Some men approach her)
+Other watch her La Premier is sauntering about, choosing goods from a stall.
+Some May men approach her)